Do you have any bony bulges or protrusions that form along the edge of another bone?

 Bone spurs are a very familiar finding among the over-60 population, not to say that younger adults don’t have them also, because younger age sets are also diagnosed with bone spurs.
 However, these growths occur over a long period of time, therefore, the older you are, the more time they have had to form.

 Some Factors that contribute to bone spur growth in the spinal region are:

 - Disc and Joint Degeneration

-- Injuries, this could be auto accidents, sports-related trauma, or other accidents
+- Injuries could be auto accidents, sports-related trauma, or other accidents

 - Poor posture